·

-How to derive Δ for a Non-Dividend-Paying European Call Option simply explained
+How to derive Δ for a Non-Dividend-Paying European Call Option in Simple Terms

 To derive Δ for a non-dividend-paying European call option, we look at the Black-Scholes formula for a call option's price: